syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Enabling complete data export on pivot grid
-This feature allows you to export entire data instead of current page data, while paging option is enabled. it can be enabled by the [`enableCompleteDataExport`](/api/js/ejpivotgrid#members:enableCompleteDataExport) property.
+This feature allows you to export the entire data instead of current page data, while paging option is enabled.
+It can be enabled by using the [`enableCompleteDataExport`](/api/js/ejpivotgrid#members:enableCompleteDataExport) property.

 {% highlight javascript %}